akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The messenger rode away, leaving Beatrice in the doorway, feeling unwell, Goosie nesting warmly in her arms.
 She looked at her father; Harold looked back, his eyes hollow.

 "My tired arms are of little use to a younger King," he said, his voice low and gritty.
 "A man who cannot ride to war must pay the shield‑tax instead.
 That I can manage, just.
 But this—" He shook his head.
 "They took the last of our stored grain at Michaelmas.
-The King's own purveyors.
+The King’s own purveyors.
 For the army in Wales.
 If they come again, the village may well starve."

 They both knew that they had nothing suitable for the King except the unthinkable.

 "We have coin enough for the present, father.
 We shall simply buy a bird for the King.
 Surely there must be at least one," Beatrice said, her voice almost sounding confident.
 "One of the farm geese—"

 Harold shook his head.
 "Try by all means, Beatrice.
 But the Great Levy last spring stripped every manor from here to the Severn.
-What the purveyors didn't seize for the King's table, the Earl's men bought up to provision the baggage trains.
-Roger of Salisbury's clerks have been through the ledgers; they know exactly how many wings are in every yard."
+What the purveyors didn’t seize for the King’s table, the Earl’s men bought up to provision the baggage trains.
+Roger of Salisbury’s clerks have been through the ledgers; they know exactly how many wings are in every yard."

 Her father looked at her wryly.
 "It is a strange world, Beatrice, where a man in a stone tower knows our poultry better than a fox."